nasuni-labs/nasuni-dashboards/README.md

 2. The **Options** screen opens.
 Select the **InfluxDB** data source name, which should be **InfluxDB (default)**, and click **Import**.

-3. Navigate to the newly-imported dashboard to view the performance information for your Edge Appliances.
-Here is an example of expected output for the dashboard:
+3. Navigate to the newly imported dashboard to view the performance information for your Edge Appliances.
+Here is an example of the expected output for the dashboard:

 ![Performance Dashboard Screenshot](/images/PerformanceDashboardScreenshot.png)

 4. If using the GFA Telemetry API data source, import the associated GFA dashboards.
 From the Grafana left navigation bar, click the Dashboards (four squares) icon, then click the **Import** link.
-On the Import page, click **Import** and upload the **GFAVolumes.json** file from the extracted repository zip archive accepting the defaults and saving the configuration.
+On the Import page, click **Import** and upload the **GFAVolumes.json** file from the extracted repository zip archive, accepting the defaults and saving the configuration.
 Repeat for the **GFAAppliances.json** and **GFAMiscellaneous.json** files.

 5. Navigate to the newly-imported GFA Volumes dashboard.
-Here is an example of expected output for the dashboard:
+Here is an example of the expected output for the dashboard:

 ![GFA Volumes Dashboard Screenshot](/images/GFAVolumesDashboardScreenshot.png)

-6. If you are using the GFA Miscellaneous dashboard, you will need to install the Gantt Chart plugin.
+6. If you use the GFA Miscellaneous dashboard, install the Gantt Chart plugin.
 Follow the instructions https://grafana.com/grafana/plugins/marcusolsson-gantt-panel/?tab=installation to download and install the plugin.

 # Troubleshooting